luisico/pipeliner/README.md

 - `APP_DOMAIN`: Domain for app URL in production (default: "rockefeller.edu").
 - `STACK_FILE`: Relative path to docker-compose file (default: "stack.yml").

 The following variables are computed by the pipeline, and in some cases can be overridden.
-See templates/environment for default values.
+See environments directory for default values.

 - `APP_ENV`: Environment to run on.
 - `APP_VERSION`: Version to build/tag images, create releases and deployments.